aner-sh/NexusControl-Remote-Command-Executor/README.md

 This project is for educational purposes only.
 Do not use it on machines or networks without proper authorization.
 Unauthorized remote control of systems is illegal and unethical.

 ## 👨‍💻 Author
-Template originally authored by Barak Gonen (2017), updated to Python 3 in 2020.
+Template Credit: Barak Gonen, Cyber Education Center.
 Modified and extended for instructional purposes.